ssbgp/bird-mininet/README.md

 |--|
 |*Our goal here is not to show how to use Mininet or how to configure BIRD*.
 To learn about how to create a virtual network in Mininet you should read sections "[Sample Workflow](http://mininet.org/sample-workflow)" and "[Walkthrough](http://mininet.org/walkthrough)" from Mininet's official documentation.
 To learn about how to configure and use BIRD you should read BIRD's [official documentation](http://bird.network.cz/?get_doc&f=bird.html&v=20).|

-Directory 'oscillation-loop' already includes everything setup according to the previous specifications.
+Directory 'ex-oscillating-loop' already includes everything setup according to the previous specifications.
 All we have to do is copy it into the VM and run mininet.

 1. Go to the terminal with the SSH connection to the VM.
 1. Make sure the current directory is the home directory.